Ad Noctum: Chapter 9

 //Okay buddy, anything to add?//

-As though the device had been holding itself back with great difficulty, the display exploded into information, presumably about Rush.
+As though the device had been holding itself back, the display exploded into information, presumably about Rush.
 The heart rate was pretty easy to interpret.
 Way too fast.
-But the rest of it—totally unreadable.
+But the rest of it was totally unreadable.

 “This is feeling a little aspirational,” Volker murmured.
 “I don’t know numbers, man.
 Or letters.
 Can you show me the problem graphically?”